Adjunct Assistant Professor, Northwestern University (Joint Graduate Program in Plant Biology and Conservation)

 Botanic Gardens Conservation International

 Botanic Gardens Conservation International maintains information on plant conservation and education around the world, highlighting the important work of botanic gardens and partners in achieving the Global Strategy for Plant Conservation.
-My work with BGCI in the United States includes projects on botanical capacity in the United States, a North American assessment of ex situ collections, and developing conservation interpretation materials for public gardens.
+From 2008 - 2013 I was Executive Director of BGCI in the United States and helped develop numerous projects in support of the Global Strategy for Plant Conservation, including ex situ conservation of exceptional species, botanical capacity in the United States, a North American assessment of ex situ collections, and developing conservation interpretation materials for public gardens.

 Seeds of Success